 2005 - 2008: C

 Besides the above languages, we also teach Processing during the off-season.

 Simple!
 Contact us.
 Though our team is primarily known as high-school robotics club, team membership is NOT limited to 9th-12th grade students.
 We offer FIRST Lego League to 4th - 8th graders and FIRST Tech Challenge as an introduction to FIRST Robotics Challenge for 8th - 10th graders.

 Students interested in FLL can join in May, though the season starts at the beginning of the school year.
 FTC and FRC starts in August.

 If you are unable to join this year, you can keep up with our team on our weekly blog.

 We meet essentially year-round.
 Check out our calendar for an actual schedule, but here is a our general schedule:

-The intensity of the above schedule (especially January-February) can make people hesitant to join.
+The intensity of the above schedule (especially January through February) can make people hesitant to join.
 No need to worry!
-We put academic performance first, and understand that team members have lives outside of Robotics (though some students/mentors would argue the latter!).
+We put academic performance first, and understand that team members have lives outside of Robotics (though some students/mentors would argue the latter).
 Thus, while we do expect some level of commitment, we do not expect all team members to be at every meeting.